 - Scrape the seeds from the pods and add them along with the pods and the butter to the milk and bring this back to a boil.
 Stirring constantly.

-- Using an electric mixer beat the eggs white until stiff, then remove and set aside.
+- Using an electric mixer beat the eggs white in a large bowl until stiff, then remove and set aside.

-- In the same bowl add the remaining 1 cup / 250ml milk, egg yolks, vanilla extract, salt, sugar and flour and beat briefly until combined.
+- In the same bowl you beat the egg whites in (Im saving some washing up) add the remaining 1 cup / 250ml milk, egg yolks, vanilla extract, salt, sugar and flour and beat briefly until combined.

-- Mix in the beaten eggs whites until well combined (if necessary do this in the bigger bowl you used earlier and pour this into the prepared pie dish.
+- Mix in the beaten eggs whites that were set aside earlier until well combined (if necessary do this in the bigger bowl you used earlier and pour this custard into the prepared pie dish.

 - Sprinkle cinnamon on the top (optional)